Syria: 100 killed as bomb hits evacuees

 The explosion happened as both sets of evacuees were stopped in separate locations outside Aleppo.
 Each were heading to areas controlled by forces friendly to them.

-The explosives-rigged car had been packed with children's food supplies, perhaps to disguise it, a correspondent with the state-run Syrian Arab News Agency reported.
+The explosives-rigged car had been packed with children's food supplies, perhaps to disguise it, a correspondent with SANA reported.

 The convoy that departed Al-Fu'ah and Kafriya is carrying 5,000 people, the Syrian Observatory for Human Rights said.